Skip to main content

 disableTimestampOnCopybooleanfalseControls whether timestamps are included when copying messages

-cacheManagementobject{ enabled: true, maxCacheSizeMB: 600, cacheCheckIntervalMs: 3600000 }Cache management configuration
+cacheManagementobject{ enabled: false, maxCacheSizeMB: 600, cacheCheckIntervalMs: 3600000 }Cache management configuration

 Usage Examples & Guides